The Biology Department currently has several employment opportunities. Please see below for more details

 James Madison University is an Equal Opportunity/Affirmative Action/Equal Access Employer and especially encourages applications from minorities, women and persons with disabilities.

-The Department of Biology at James Madison University is seeking applications for a tenure track position in K-12 Biology Education at the rank of Assistant/Associate professor beginning August 2013.
-The successful candidate will offer courses that complement the science education priority of the university, and conduct scholarly activities that complement the research areas of the Biology Department.
+The Department of Biology at James Madison University is seeking applications for a tenure track position in K-12 Biology Education at the rank of Assistant/Associate professor beginning August 2014.
+Candidates must have a Bachelors and Masters in Biology/Life Science and an earned doctorate in the same or in Science Education.
+Candidates must also demonstrate strong disciplinary content knowledge in the biological sciences and model research-based best practices in discipline-specific content courses that include pedagogical practices in the K-12 teacher preparation curriculum.
+The successful candidate will demonstrate the capacity to develop a primary research focus in teaching and learning and sustain an externally funded research program through scholarly activities that integrate undergraduate research experiences.
 We are seeking an individual who will successfully forge relationships central to teacher preparation, involving the College of Education, the College of Science and Mathematics, and IdLS, the content-area major for future K-8 teachers.
-Preference will be given to those candidates who: 1) have demonstrated ability in securing external funding to support bioscience education initiatives and 2) can develop communication and out-reach programs to local, state, and regional localities in K-12 bioscience education.
-An earned PhD/EdD is required.
+Preference will be given to those candidates who: 1) have demonstrated ability in securing external funding to support bioscience education initiatives, 2) can develop communication and out-reach programs to local, state, and regional localities in K-12 bioscience education and 3) have demonstrated ability to teach undergraduate biology majors and/or pre-service teachers.

-Submit cover letter, curriculum vitae, statement of teaching philosophy, and a scholarship plan as part of an electronic application created at https://joblink.jmu.edu.
+Submit cover letter, curriculum vitae, statement of teaching philosophy, and a research plan as part of an electronic application created at https://joblink.jmu.edu.
 Three letters of recommendation will be required.
-Screening of applications will begin October 25, 2012.
-For further information contact Dr. Kim Slekar, Chair, Biology Education Search Committee at firstname.lastname@example.org.
+Screening of applications will begin November 4, 2013.
+For further information contact either Dr. Kerry Cresawn at firstname.lastname@example.org or Dr. Kim Slekar at email@example.com.

 The Biology Department at James Madison University (JMU) is seeking applications for a Postdoctoral Research-Teaching position in the laboratory of Jonathan Monroe at James Madison University beginning August 2013.
 This position is funded through a Research at Undergraduate Institutions (RUI) grant from the NSF.
 Candidates should have a Ph.D. degree in plant molecular biology and be seeking a career at a predominantly undergraduate institution.
 The research involves investigating the functions of a family of beta-amylases in Arabidopsis using expressed proteins, T-DNA insertion mutants and measurements of starch metabolism.
 Experience with protein-protein interactions is desirable.
 In addition to gaining experience in mentoring undergraduate researchers, the postdoc will also undertake some classroom and laboratory teaching in a sophomore-level Cell and Molecular Biology course and in an upper-level course fitting the background of the postdoc.
 Travel support is available to attend the national conferences of ASPB and the Council on Undergraduate Research.
 This position is offered for one year, with the option to extend one additional year.